Schwentine: Water management

 The Schwentine is of great importance in the supply of drinking water managed by the Kiel Utilities Company.
 The Schwentine Valley Waterworks (Wasserwerk Schwentinetal) has been located near Klausdorf since about 1900.

 Although the Schwentine valley gives an exceptionally natural impression along virtually its entire length, it is closely linked to the industrialisation of the city of Kiel.
 Two hydroelectric plants, now classed as cultural monuments, (one on the Rosensee) were laid out by the shipyard founder, Bernhard Howaldt, and are still in operation today.

 The once great mill industry no longer exists today.
 The old Howaldt Shipyard (that was merged into the firm of HDW), of which only the old metal foundry remains, was given a new lease of life as an industrial museum.
 Thanks to various sponsor programmes (e. g. the EU's URBAN II programme) the region around the Schwentine estuary has gradually lost its character as an industrial wasteland.

-Apart from the immediate area of the estuary, no cargo boats use on the Schwentine.
+Apart from the immediate area of the estuary, no cargo boats use the Schwentine.
 Instead there are excursion boats (5-Seen-Fahrt, Schwentinetalfahrt) and rowing boats.